Yogas Chitta Vritti Nirodha: The Finnish Approach to Mindful Education

 A. Breath & Movement: The Finnish "Brain Break"

-Finnish students take 15-minute outdoor breaks every hour—akin to yogic pranayama (breathwork) and movement.
+Finnish students take 15-minute outdoor breaks every hour—this is akin to yogic pranayama (breathwork) and movement.

-CCE Finland’s SATU Yoga Box introduces storytelling + yoga for schools, blending mindfulness with literacy.
+Our CCE Finland’s SATU Yoga Box introduces storytelling and yoga for schools, blending mindfulness with literacy.

 B. Stillness & Focus: Digital Detox in Classrooms

-Finland limits screen time in early education, promoting deep work (like dhyana, meditation).
+Finland limits screen time in early education, promoting deep work (similar to dhyana, meditation).

 Our SISU SEL Kits replace digital distractions with hands-on emotional learning.